jhudec31-bit/history-doc-project/README.md

 # history-doc-project
-\This contains history notes for a project
+This repository contains research data and notes regarding historical simulations for educational purposes.